-Attendance: Attendance will be taken at the beginning of class approximately 4 times during the semester.
+Attendance: At The University of Texas at Arlington, taking attendance is not required.
+Rather, each faculty member is free to develop his or her own methods of evaluating students academic performance, which includes establishing course-specific policies on attendance.
+As the instructor of this section, attendance will be taken approximately 4 times during the semester.
 Students present will earn an attendance point.
 Each student's accumulated attendance points are added to the raw score of the final exam.